10maurycy10/vsync/README.md

 2 frame : alternates #FF0000 and #00FFFF this should result in a gray window. (more relable, default)

-3 frame: alternates #FF0000 and #00FFFF this should result in a gray window. (double frame drops)
+3 frame: alternates #FF0000, #00FF00 ,and #00FFFF this should result in a gray window. (double frame drops)

 ## reqest vsync